 - HOMEWORK Homework should be completed neatly.
 Before the beginning of each week you will be given the homework problems for that week.
 Homework should be done after every class but will only be collected once a week.
 Homework should be written legibly and multiple pages should be stapled together with the student's name on each page.
 You are strongly encouraged to work on homework with your classmates.
 Whatever you hand in must represent your own understanding of the material.
-Copying homework is cheating and will be dealt with accordingly.
-Your ten highest homework scores will count towards your homework grade.
-(Aiming for 200 points total.) - QUIZZES There will be various kinds of quizzes in this class: take-home quizzes, in-class quizzes, reading quizzes, bonus quizzes.
+Copying homework is cheating and will be dealt with accordingly. - QUIZZES There will be various kinds of quizzes in this class: take-home quizzes, in-class quizzes, reading quizzes, bonus quizzes.
 Your ten (or possibly 15) highest quiz scores will count towards your Quiz grade (200 points total). - TESTS There will be two (2) mid-term exams in this course.
-The mid-terms are currently scheduled for Friday October 9 and Friday November 16.
+The mid-terms are currently scheduled for Friday October 8 and Friday November 12.
 These dates are subject to change until 1 week before the scheduled date.
-You may not be excused from a test without notifying me at least 1 week before the scheduled test date. - FINAL EXAM The final exam is scheduled for Friday December 18 from 1pm-4pm.
+You may not be excused from a test without notifying me at least 1 week before the scheduled test date. - FINAL EXAM The final exam is scheduled for Monday December 13 from 6:30pm-9:30pm.